RandyKnapp/ValheimMods/EquipmentAndQuickSlots/README.md

 	* Items are saved even if accidentally uninstalling or having an error
 	* UIs work better with controller
 	* Never drop or lose items on death
+  * 2.0.1
+	* Hotfix for not being able to craft when fully equipped